 12. Cascade Falls Regional Park

-The stunning beauty and tranquility of Cascades Falls is truly a jewel worth finding in the Fraser Valley.
+The stunning beauty and tranquillity of Cascades Falls are truly a jewel worth finding in the Fraser Valley.
 The journey to get here takes you through impressive fall foliage.

-Spectacular fall colors on the road to Cascade Falls Regional Park north of Mission.
+Spectacular fall colours on the road to Cascade Falls Regional Park north of Mission.
 Photo: Wendy Nordvik-Carr©

 Fall colours along the road to Cascade Falls Regional Park north of Mission.
 Photo: Wendy Nordvik-Carr©